spamhaus/pdns-logger/README.md

 ===========

-** pdns-logger ** is a small daemon that leverages the protobufServer feature of Powerdns Recursor to log the queries to syslog, to a file (optional) and to an sqlite3 database.
+** pdns-logger ** is a small daemon that leverages the protobufServer feature of Powerdns Recursor to log the queries to syslog, to a file and to an sqlite3 database.

 Use cases
 ---------

-The program was written to debug RPZ rewrites in an easy way.
+The program was written to debug RPZ rewrites in an easy way because unfortunately, debugging RPZ when used together with powerdns-recursor is an ugly task.

-This code is not meant to parse heavy query streams.
-However, the code is threaded and all the major building blocks to support big numbers of queries per second are already available.
-Feel free to send a merge request.
+The initial version of this program was logging to file, only.
+Syslog and sqlite3 came later to add more features and increase the use cases.

+In particular, the sqlite3 database can be easily used to log queries and show them on a nice web interface.

 Installation
 ------------